 In 1970, Holy Ghost Preparatory School was formed as a non-profit corporation.
 The Provincial Council of the Congregation of the Holy Spirit, U.S. Province-East, served as Board of Directors for the school until 1992, when a Board of Trustees was created by them.
 This Board consists of a minimum of eleven and a maximum of seventeen members, and is composed of Spiritans and lay men and women.

 In the 1990s, the school began a long-range planning process, which resulted in significant structural enhancements to the campus.
-Initially, all science labs were renovated and a state-of-the-art computer lab was added.
-Subsequently, major additions and renovations to the athletic facilities were accomplished.
 A 400-meter all weather track and field event complex was built, surrounding a new soccer field.
 An additional baseball field was added and the existing field was redone.
 Founders' Hall, containing a new library, classrooms, and computer labs, was built to enhance the educational opportunities for all students.
-Lastly, the entire Firebird Fieldhouse was renovated in 2003, including a new maple hardwood floor, new locker and bathroom facilities, a new weight and fitness center, and full climate control.
+The entire Firebird Fieldhouse was renovated in 2003, including a new maple hardwood floor, new locker and bathroom facilities, a new weight and fitness center, and full climate control.

-The Brenan Family Innovation Center marks the first phase of the two-phase project that result in a STEM Tower in the Northeast wing on Cornwells Hall.
-During the summer of 2018, the school’s biology, chemistry, and physics laboratories will become STEM-based labs and combine with the Innovation Center in a STEM Tower that will make HGP one of the area’s leaders in science and technology education as these state-of-the-art spaces will allow Holy Ghost Prep to expand and develop its curriculum and eventually partner with area colleges to tackle real-world problems.
+The Brennan Family Innovation Center marked the first phase of the two-phase project that result in a STEM Tower in the Northeast wing on Cornwells Hall.
+During the summer of 2018, the school’s biology, chemistry, and physics laboratories were transformed into STEM-based labs and combine with the Innovation Center in a STEM Tower that will make HGP one of the area’s leaders in science and technology education as these state-of-the-art spaces will allow Holy Ghost Prep to expand and develop its curriculum and eventually partner with area colleges to tackle real-world problems.

-In March 2018, Holy Ghost Prep held the official ribbon-cutting ceremony for the Holt Center, the school’s new 27,000-square foot performing arts, athletic, and activity space.
+In March 2018, Holy Ghost Prep opened the Holt Center, the school’s new 27,000-square foot performing arts, athletic, and activity space.